cdktf/cdktf-provider-google/docs/netappActiveDirectory.python.md

 Username for the Active Directory account with permissions to create the compute account within the specified organizational unit.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.33.0/docs/resources/netapp_active_directory#username NetappActiveDirectory#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.34.0/docs/resources/netapp_active_directory#username NetappActiveDirectory#username}

+---

+##### `administrators`<sup>Optional</sup> <a name="administrators" id="@cdktf/provider-google.netappActiveDirectory.NetappActiveDirectory.Initializer.parameter.administrators"></a>

+- *Type:* typing.List[str]

+Domain user accounts to be added to the local Administrators group of the SMB service.

+Comma-separated list of domain users or groups.
+The Domain Admin group is automatically added when the service joins your domain as a hidden group.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.34.0/docs/resources/netapp_active_directory#administrators NetappActiveDirectory#administrators}

 ---